manuka/structured-elements/README.md

 We represent this concept in our models using references.
 Under the hood, these are special `ReferenceContainer` objects recognised by Structured Elements using a reserved `_StructuredElementsReference` key and some metadata.

-You can add a reference to a model definition by calling the `reference` function on your API object.
+We can add a reference to a model definition by calling the `reference` function on our application's API object.
 The function takes two sequential arguments: `structure` and `target`.

 The `structure` argument must be one of the available structure options: `"item"`, `"array"`, `"collection"`, or `"mirror"`.